 The new AHA/AAP NRP guidelines require healthcare providers who come into contact with newborns to complete the Neonatal Resuscitation Program.

 Above all, appropriate neonatal resuscitation is essential for the newborn’s well-being.
 We welcome healthcare providers from Orange County and San Diego.
-For more information regarding when to perform NRP click to read NEO’s Anticipating Neonatal Resuscitation article.
+For more information regarding when to perform NRP click to read our blog on Anticipating Neonatal Resuscitation article.